rmarquis/gitmojima/README.md

 ## Purpose

 [gitmoji](https://gitmoji.dev/) enhances commit message readability by using emojis.
-However, the current gitmoji set consists of an extensive collection of 73 items, leading to several challenges:
+However, the current gitmoji set consists of an extensive collection of 73 items.

-* It is overwhelming and causes cognitive hindrance when efficiently using them.
-* Navigating the commit history becomes challenging due to the sheer volume of emojis.
+This sheer amount of available emojis leads to several challenges:

+* It is overwhelming, making it hard to select an appropriate intent.
-* Its abundance of emojis often leads to confusion and difficulty in understanding their intended meaning.
+* It leads to confusion and difficulty in understanding the intended meaning.
-* The lack of clarity in provided emoji usage explanations hinders standardization.
+* It lacks clarity in usage explanation, making commit history navigation difficult.
+* It hinders standardization.

 **gitmojima** is a formal specification that improves the use of emojis in commit messages through a *more focused* and *standardized set*.